-• Y1 identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense.

-In this unit children will develop familiarity with the names of the main external parts of the body and become more confident in describing them.
+Statutory Science Curriculum • Y1 identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense.
+Healthy & Safe er Lifestyles 6 SR 1 Sex and Relationships Education In this unit children will develop familiarity with the names of the main external parts of the body and become more confident in describing them.
 They will consider the amazing nature of their bodies, with a view to developing respect for their bodies and themselves.
 Children will also consider simple hygiene practices and their levels of responsibility for carrying these out.
 The main themes of this unit are 'body knowledge', 'body functions', 'body awareness/image', 'personal hygiene' and 'prevention of illness and disease'.

-- To recognise the main external parts of the bodies of humans, including agreed names for sexual parts e.g. use names such as arm leg, elbow etc and scientific names such as penis, testicles and vagina. - To describe what their bodies can do e.g. gross motor skills such as skipping, dancing, jumping, sports and fine motor skills using one or two parts of their bodies (writing, drawing, reading) - To understand that they have responsibility for their body's actions and that their body belongs to them e.g. example of when it is hard to control our bodies e.g. being fidgety; to describe things we do in private e.g. going to the toilet and having a bath; to name the parts of their body which are private e.g. those parts covered by our pants.
-(NSPCC PANTS Program) - To appreciate how amazing their body is e.g. how we can jump, run, clap etc but also body functions such as healing when cut, mending broken bones etc. - To know how to keep themselves clean e.g. washing hands, blowing our noses, brushing teeth. - To understand the importance of basic hygiene practices e.g. washing hands, using a tissue, and how these prevent the spread of disease.
+What will my Child Learn? - se the main external parts of the bodies of humans, including agreed names for sexual parts e.g. use names such as arm leg, elbow etc and scientific h as penis, testicles and vagina. • To describe what their bodies can do e.g. gross motor skills such as skipping, dancing, jumping, sports and fine motor skills using one or two parts of their bodies (writing, drawing, reading) • To understand that they have responsibility for their body's actions and that their body belongs to them e.g. example of when it is hard to control our bodies e.g. being fidgety; to describe things we do in private e.g. going to the toilet and having a bath; to name the parts of their body which are private e.g. those parts covered by our pants.
+(NSPCC PANTS Program) • To appreci To appreciate how amazing their body is e.g. how we can jump, run, clap etc but also body functions such as healing when cut, mending broken bones etc. To know h To know how to keep themselves clean e.g. washing hands, blowing our noses, brushing teeth. • To unders and the importance of basic hygiene practices e.g. washing hands, using a tissue, and how these prevent the spread of disease.